Iliotibial Band (ITB) injury By Will Dao

-Being an “overuse” type of injury, ITBS is usually caused from a sudden increase in loaded type of activities such as running, cycling, jumping, hiking etc.
+Being an “overuse” type of injury, ITB injuries are usually caused from a sudden increase in loaded type of activities such as running, cycling, jumping, hiking etc.

 - Increase in intensity, frequency and volume of training.
 For example, a dramatic increase in kilometres, an increase in hill runs or speed and a change in running surfaces.

 - Weakness of the gluteals (primarily the gluteus medius and minimus muscles) or hip abductor muscles.
 The TFL muscle will often become more active to compensate for the weakness and can potentially put greater tension on the ITB (Hip Abductor

 - Weakness in Distance Runners with Iliotibial Band Syndrome (Fredricson et al. 2000)

 - Poor muscle flexibility in the hip flexors, quadriceps and TFL muscles

 - Poor movement control and biomechanics and kinematics.
 Particularly with hip adduction and knee internal rotation with running (inwards rolling of the knees and hips (Noehrena et al. 2007)

 - Excessive hill training (particularly downhill)

 What can we do to help you get fixed and stay fixed?